I would start with the real decision, not the topic

 If you are trying to improve this area, I would not start by asking for more content.

-I would start by asking whether your current content is making the next conversation easier.
+I would start by asking whether the current page makes the next conversation about turn sales questions into seo content easier.

 That is the kind of content I would keep building.